 Why St. Patrick’s Day is so big in Savannah, Georgia

 Irish roots run deep in Savannah, as well as in the rest of the state of Georgia.
-In fact, the Irish were among some of the first settlers to arrive in the new colony in 1734.
+The Irish were among some of the first settlers to arrive in the new colony in 1734.
 Along with being some of the first people granted land, the Irish had their hand in shaping the colony and boosting the economy in the South.
-Dr. Howard Keely, the director of the Center for Irish Research and Teaching at Georgia Southern University, explained that while James Oglethorpe is the founder of Georgia, an important Irishman named Henry Ellis is responsible for keeping the colony afloat.
-Ellis was the second royal governor of the colony and created its county system.
-He also strengthened relationships with Native Americans, which helped settlers get access to more of the state.

-By the early 1800s, a large population of working class Irish people were living in Savannah, and a large population had settled across 15,000 acres of land between Augusta and Savannah, the area of which is now the city of Louisville.
-“At this point, [the population of] Savannah [began] to turn into a blend of the Presbyterian Scots-Irish and the often lower-class native Irish Catholics,” explained writer Casey Rohlen in a Reflector Magazine article.
+By the early 1800s, a large population of working-class Irish were living in Savannah, and a large population had settled between Augusta and Savannah across 15,000 acres of land, which is now the city of Louisville.

-The Irish continued seeking work around Savannah, and they found it easily, as there was a great demand for help to build the canals, ports and, later on, even the railroad system.
+The Irish continued seeking work around Savannah, and they found it easily, as there was a great demand for help to build the canals, ports and, later, the railroad.
+The last, and largest, migration of the Irish came as Ireland was facing one of its most tragic moments in history: the Great Famine in the mid 1800s.

-Savannah’s other Irish pubs also have a lot to offer.
-The Rail Pub and Molly MacPherson’s Pub and Grill are great places to sing karaoke and down a few shots of whiskey.
-After studying abroad in Ireland, King knows what a true Irish pub looks like, and she said that Molly MacPherson’s transports her back to Ireland.
+After studying abroad in Ireland, former Southern Kitchen visuals editor Romano King knows what a true Irish pub looks like, and she said Molly MacPherson’s transports her back to Ireland.